-They also usually maintain statewide criminal justice, public safety, and investigatory resources that are usable by smaller agencies in their particular state, such as crime labs, search and rescue, air support, and criminal records databases, as well as commonly serving as a default point of contact for federal or other states' agencies involved in investigations across state lines.
+State police also usually maintain statewide criminal justice, public safety, and investigatory resources that are usable by smaller agencies in their particular state, such as crime labs, search and rescue, air support, and criminal records databases, as well as commonly serving as the default point of contact for federal or other states' agencies involved in investigations across state lines.
 The State Police can also be called in if there is a conflict of interest with the local police force or accusations of corruption, or to provide extra manpower to local agencies during an emergency.

 Most states also have a SBI, State Bureau of Investigations, which is an agency of (mostly) plainclothes officers whose primary duty is, natch, investigative work.
 These agencies also have a variety of names: (Name of state) Bureau of Investigation or Criminal Investigation Division (CID) are the most common.
 To make matters even more confusing, in some states these agencies are branches of the same state police as the uniformed patrol officers; in others they are different agencies under a single larger "department of public safety"; and in still other states they are completely separate.
 (Most states also have separate fish and game agencies intended to protect the state's wildlife and enforce hunting, fishing, and conservation laws.)